Joaquim Alves Gaspar | Principal Investigator, CIUHCT

 Ricardo Vaz | Junior Researcher

 Bachelor and masters in Computer engineering by the Faculty of Sciences, University of Lisbon.
-His master thesis, entitled “Visualização Analítica de Agregações de Trajetos com Rosas dos Ventos”, focus on using wind roses to analyse aggregated tracks over maps.
+His master thesis, entitled “Visualização Analítica de Agregações de Trajetos com Rosas dos Ventos”, focuses on using wind roses to analyse aggregated tracks over maps.
 Ricardo has a masters specialisation in Information Systems and will be developing a management system for studied charts by the MEDEA-CHART team.

 Ana Margarida Nunes | Research Management and Communication, CIUHCT